oracle/truffleruby/doc/contributor/profiling.md

 The CPU tracer can be invoked via `jt ruby --cputracer`.
 It provides method invocation counts, but not elapsed time.
-It can be a good way to see which methods should be optimized or for discovering calls that are being more frequently than expected.
+It can be a good way to see which methods should be optimized or for discovering calls that are being called more frequently than expected.

 ### CPU Sampler

 The CPU sampler can be invoked via `jt ruby --cpusampler`.
-It provides sampled execution times for both the total time of the method call (i.e., the method &amp; its call graph) and just the method's execution time (i.e., ignoring calls made from the method).
+It provides sampled execution times for both the total time of the method call (i.e., the method & its subcalls) and just the method's execution time (i.e., ignoring calls made from the method).
 It does not provide invocation counts.